webdevian/adonis-pug/readme.md

 ## Extending views

-You can also extend views by adding your view globals or tags.
-Globals and tags should only be added once, so make sure to use the start/hooks.js file to extend views.
+You can also extend views by adding your own view globals.
+Globals should only be added once, so make sure to use the start/hooks.js file and add them using the after providersBooted hook.

 ### Globals